 Access and Inclusion Community Partnership Program

 The Access and Inclusion Community Partnership Program supports projects that improve access and inclusion in Brisbane (in particular, community-led initiatives).
-The program provides funds to incorporated not-for-profit community organisations and networks, or unincorporated groups under the auspices of an incorporated not-for-profit organisation.
+The program provides funds to incorporated not-for-profit community organisations and networks, or unincorporated groups sponsored by an incorporated not-for-profit organisation.

 Council recognises that better access and inclusion will benefit all Brisbane residents and visitors - in particular, people with a disability or long-term chronic condition, people experiencing temporary impairment, seniors with access concerns, parents with young children, and associated family, friends and carers.